SPLICE

 By exploring these issues across various types of multi-stakeholder residential settings, SPLICE deepens our scientific understanding of the human factors of privacy and security across different environments and develops innovative technologies to support security and privacy throughout the lifecycle of Smart Things.
 SPLICE will also contribute to the design of manageable systems for trustworthy Smart Homes by recommending a set of Best Practice Principles for the entire ecosystem of residential IoT products and systems.

-SPLICE involves ten faculty investigators from Dartmouth, Johns Hopkins, Morgan State, Tufts, the University of Illinois, the University of Michigan, and the University of Maryland.
+SPLICE involves eleven faculty investigators from City College of the City University of New York, Dartmouth, Johns Hopkins, Morgan State, Tufts, the University of Illinois, the University of Michigan, and the University of Maryland.